 - Your timing chip will be removed by a volunteer after you cross the finish.

-- Oranges, bananas, muffins, and water will be at the finish line area.
+- Oranges, bananas, muffins, and water will be at the finish line area for athletes only.

 Award Ceremony and Results